nadsbuhdha/portfolio-project-2/README.md

 * Some of the questions for the quiz were taken from https://www.bbc.co.uk/bitesize/articles/z24mqhv

-* Two youtube tutorials were used to kick start and support the quiz project https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=3064s and https://www.youtube.com/watch?v=riDzcEQbX6k
+* Two youtube tutorials were used to kick start and support the quiz project in regards to the javascript https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=3064s and https://www.youtube.com/watch?v=riDzcEQbX6k

 * https://stackoverflow.com/ was used to help find solutions to problems